-Guava is an excellent choice if you are looking to lose weight as it helps regulate your metabolism and makes sure your intake of proteins, fibre, and vitamins remain uncompromised.
+Guava is an excellent choice if you are looking to lose weight as it helps regulate your metabolism and makes sure your intake of proteins, fibre, and vitamins remains uncompromised.
 Moreover, guavas make for a very filling snack and keep you full for long.

-There are not many studies linking guavas directly to weight loss.
-However, replacing sugary beverages or food items with guava tea or guavas will help you lose weight.
+Replacing sugary beverages or food items with guava tea or guavas will help you lose weight.
 That is because guavas are lower in calories and yet very filling.

-Guava contains high amounts of dietary fibre than other fruits.
+Guava contains higher amounts of dietary fibre than other fruits.
 Fibre helps bulk up and soften stool which tends to ease constipation and diarrhoea.
 One guava contains 12% of your recommended daily fibre intake.
 That makes it highly beneficial for digestive health and healthy bowel movements.
 Also, guava seeds, when ingested whole or chewed, act as excellent laxatives.

 A study shows that you may also use guava leaf extracts to reduce the intensity or duration of diarrhoea.
-Another study shows that these extracts contain antimicrobial properties, which helps kill harmful diarrhoea-causing bacteria in the gut.
+Another study shows that these extracts contain antimicrobial properties, which help kill harmful diarrhoea-causing bacteria in the gut.